Home

 What is solar energy really?

-Continually shining so generously upon all of us without fear or favour does not noticeably deplete the sun’s total amount of available energy.
 We can use it again and again.
 This is so also for wind power, hydropower, and biomass power and is among the prime advantages of solar energy.
 Of course the sun also will come to the end of its life eventually, in many millions of years time, making it a kind of non-renewable energy source.
 However you may agree with me that planet Earth’s present environmental problems should be our greatest concern right now!

 Do what you can today to live smartly.
 You already know what to do.
 Be generous like the sun in your relationships with others, with yourself and with your environment.

+Next time anyone asks you what is solar energy, you can answer them by the warmth of your smile and by your actions.
 Now come along to another page for some more great information on alternate energy sources.
 All this, just through asking what is solar energy!